 This course will provide an overview of micro and macro-economic principles and their application in the business environment.
 Various methods of analyzing economic data to project current and future economic results will be discussed.
-Prerequisites: OL 101 Judeo-Christian Perspectives on Leadership and SO 103 Diversity and Intercultural Communication

 BU 203 Principles of Finance